d365collaborative/d365fo.tools/docs/Get-D365LcsApiToken.md

 ```

 ## DESCRIPTION
-Get a valid OAuth 2.0 access token for LCS
+Get a valid OAuth 2.0 access token for LCS, by providing an easy way to work against the Azure AD of your tenant

 ## EXAMPLES